-Fertile African Grey Eggs
+Fertile African Grey Eggs for hatching with incubator.

 The African grey parrot’s ability to talk and mimic sounds makes this medium-sized parrot a captivating companion.
 African grey owners often report that their greys oftentimes talk in context and seem very attuned to their people’s emotions.
 The African grey parrot is not just a top talker — this bird is also known for its extreme intelligence, which gives them the moniker “The Einsteins of the Bird World.”

 “African greys are the most intelligent of the parrot species.
 Many grow to be extremely sweet and affectionate toward their owners, and the species is known for being quite sociable.”